dogabudak/parcellab/Readme.md

 There are 2 endpoints in this application, maximum 5 days in the future can be called with 3 hours interval

-Dont forget to writew hich type the data is (celcius ? percipation etc ? ? )
+Dont forget to write which type the data is (celcius ? percipation etc ? ? )

 Used another weather app since it was easier to use (this is )

 Picked typescript as the language because it is like node but with types, i did not go with types extensively https://github.com/dogabudak/parcellab

 Testing is not so tidy, since i did not speand so much time, mock and stubs and spies are everywhere

+Not taking care of timezone

+conventional commit

+why did i use a different api

+Explain 2 end points and the logic behind the cron job